 Hi everyone!
 I thought I would start this week with a little peek behind the scenes at the mysteries of photo editing.
 While I always strive to get the image right the first time – in camera – there are little tweaks that need to be made to make your final photos fantastic.
 Here’s how it all happens.

 The first step in editing is going through each photo to select the initial batch.
 I call this the first culling.
-For a 10-hour wedding with 150 or so guests, I take around 3,000 photos.
+For a 10-hour wedding with 150 or so guests, I take around 3,000 to 4,000 photos.
 Most of these photos will be duplicates.
-I generally do a ‘double tap’ (hit the shutter button twice) to make sure that I get the shot I want no matter what.
-Using flash often causes people to involuntarily blink, meaning that the second photo taken will be the best.
+I generally do a ‘double tap’ (hit the shutter button twice) to make sure that I get the shot I want.
+Using flash often causes people to involuntarily blink their eyes, meaning that the second photo taken will be the best.

 Here are some before and after editing shots: